Planning a Fundraiser – An Overview

 Consider the event logistics – date, time, venue, food, beverages, entertainment, audio equipment and more.
 Once decisions are made you can start negotiating and nailing down contracts with your vendors.

-Keep in mind that perception is very important.
+Keep in mind that perception is very important when planning a fundraiser.
 Your invitees will make an assumption about the event based on venue, food and entertainment.
 You need to excite them with those components to show them the night will be a good time.